‘He is right where he wanted to be’: Wife of last US service member killed in Afghanistan speaks with CBS 17

 PINEBLUFF, N.C.
 (WNCN) — As we reflect on the lives lost in our nation’s longest war, it was Staff Sgt.
-Ryan Knauss that was the last American service member killed in Afghanistan.
+Ryan Knauss who was the last American service member killed in Afghanistan.

 The Fort Bragg soldier was the 13th service member to die in that attack in the Kabul airport last week.